openstack-archive/swauth/README.md

     [pipeline:main]
     pipeline = catch_errors cache swift3 swauth proxy-server

-It can be used with `auth_type` set to Sha1/Sha512 too but with certain caveats.
+It can be used with `auth_type` set to Sha1/Sha512 too but with certain caveats and securtiy concern.
+Hence, s3 support is disabled by default and you have to explicitly enable it in your configuration.
 Refer to swift3 compatibility [section](https://swauth.readthedocs.io/en/latest/#swift3-middleware-compatibility)
 in documentation for further details